UML diagram in React Diagram component

 • The method’s name, parameters, type, and scope properties allow you to define the name, parameter, return type, and visibility of the methods.

-• The method parameters object properties allow you to define the name and type of the parameter.
+• The method parameters property allow you to define the name ,type and style of the parameter.

 • The following code example illustrates how to create a class.